pirica/adult-pay-sites/README.md

 3. Write this url in "path" field: http://filesmonster.gzpot.com/repo/
 4. Write Filesmonster.repository.source in name field (or other one)
 5. Save changes.
-6. Go back to Kodi's main menu and choose System > addons > install from zip
+6. Go back to Kodi's main menu and choose System > settings > addons > install from zip
 7. Choose the soruce that you have been created (filesmonster.repository.source )
 8. Choose the zip file inside and install it.
 The zip file will be downloaded and installed.
 7. Filesmonter.repository is now ready in your kodi system (follow the previous instruccions to install Filesmonster addon)